 There are serious questions and concerns:

 Are we now living within the realm of the warnings and nightmare revealed to us by Carson and Van Strum so long ago, here in the Illinois Valley, Triangle Lake, Gold Beach and throughout Oregon?
 Is it possible or we dare say probable there are serious cumulative effects to these poisons?
-Is it possible, again probable, there are health risks associated as well with their unknown factors, such as excipients used so the chemicals ‘stick’, but kept secret from us?
+Is it possible, again probable, there are health risks associated with the unknown factors of these poisons, such as the excipients used to make the chemicals ‘stick’, or their inert ingredients, ALL kept secret from us?
 What of the additives themselves?
-Is it possible and probable there are risks due to the magnified (synergistic) effects of these chemicals in combination, as is the case of their use, with one chemical followed by another yet another?
+Is it possible and probable there are risks due to the magnified (synergistic) effects of these chemicals in combinations, as is the case of their use, with one chemical followed by another yet another?
 Or far worse, the fact these chemicals are now being combined into cocktails the likes of which have NEVER been tested.
 Last, but certainly not least, should not our community and certainly our state take seriously the concerns raised at this juncture, with simply the known risks, readily available science and known associations of these toxic poisons to health issues, especially in light of so many citizens now contaminated?
-What is perplexing is that Oregon touts HEALTH, yet continues to support, promote and protect these toxic activities.
+What is perplexing is that Oregon touts Health, yet continues to support, promote and protect these toxic activities.
 While not protecting citizens or their communities, rather the corporations and state entities spraying highly toxic poisons where we live.
-We contend this IS a health issue for us as well as for our communities and state.
+We contend this IS a health issue, for us as well as for our communities and state.
 We also contend this is a rights issue, one of Human Rights.
 The right to simple seek the right to health, which is not possible under this current pesticide practice paradigm.